atreyasha/spp-explainability/docs/develop.md

     5. Manuscript submission: 18.03.20, try to extend if possible

-### Manuscript-specifics
+### Manuscript-extras

-1.  show that new rnn performs competitively with others on same task but is interpretable and explainable, show the explainability in best way possible as a slice, emphasize global nature of model
+1.  read more about turing machines and FSA/WFAs to get theoretical background

-2.  read more about turing machines and FSA/WFAs to get theoretical background
+2.  ann\'s historical literature find all -\> especially focusing on how ANNs approximate symbolic representations which would motivate overall topic

-3.  ann\'s historical literature find all -\> especially focusing on how ANNs approximate symbolic representations which would motivate overall topic
+3.  convergence, universal approximation and generalization are satisfied by ANNs to a high degree, semantic relevance in the final model is not guaranteed and this needs to be an additional task that where symbolic frameworks are needed

-4.  convergence, universal approximation and generalization are satisfied by ANNs to a high degree, semantic relevance in the final model is not guaranteed and this needs to be an additional task that where symbolic frameworks are needed
+4.  limit main experiments on sequence classification but mention transducer extension to seq2seq

-5.  limit main experiments on sequence classification but mention transducer extension to seq2seq
+5.  show that new rnn performs competitively with others on same task but is interpretable and explainable, show the explainability in best way possible as a slice, emphasize global nature of model

 6.  if possible, bring in theoretical CS and mathematics into paper

-Legacy
+Legacy {#legacy visibility="children"}
 ------

 ### Neuro-symbolic paradigms